Adrianchin/AWS_SSA-03/README.md

 #### Lifecycle policies
 - You cannot create a lifecycle rule to transition objects to either STANDARD_IA or ONEZONE_IA storage class in under 30-days

+#### CloudWatch Enhanced Monitoring
+- RDS available metric only
+  - Cloudwatch gathers it's metrics from an agent on the instance
+- Normal CloudWatch for RDS
+  - Gathers metrics about utilization from the hypervisor